peteamiri/Tutorials/SalesForce/CertNote2.md

 Each value in the opportunity Stage picklist is automatically mapped to a Probability and value in the Forecast Category picklist.
 Change the Stage of an opportunity and the Probability as well as the Forecast Category changes with it.

-Schedule Type: Defines whether the product revenue or quantity will be divided into multiple installments or repeated for multiple installments.
+* **Schedule Type**: Defines whether the product revenue or quantity will be divided into multiple installments or repeated for multiple installments.
 Installment Period: Sets the interval for installments; for example, Weekly, Monthly.
 Number of Installments: Number of installments in the schedule.